North Carolina Hummingbird Migration: 11 Documented Super Aviators

 When Do North Carolina Hummingbirds Arrive?

-The earliest arrivals of North Carolina hummingbirds are seen in March, and new arrivals continue through June.
+The earliest arrivals of North Carolina hummingbirds are seen in early March, and new arrivals continue through June.

 The heaviest North Carolina hummingbirds’ arrival time is at the end of April and the beginning of May.